- Make a Donation

 - Join Our Cause

 Strong blizzards can very common this time of year, leaving many communities buried under blankets of snow.
 For many kids, this means sledding, making snowmen and drinking hot cocoa.
-Sadly, the mammoth storm has left more than snow on the ground.
+Sadly, these mammoth snow storms can leave more than snow on the ground.
 It can cause injury and stress.
 Here are some helpful tips for parents and caregivers from our emergency response experts to make sure your snow days are fun … and safe.

 1. Bundle up.
 Bitter cold and snow can cause frost bite.
 Kids might grumble about the layers of snow clothes, but once they get outside to play, those frowns will turn upside down.
 Be sure to warm up after playing with liquids like a warm drink or bowl of soup.
 Dehydration can happen in cold weather too!
 More from Kids Health